 Deaf and Hard of Hearing Services

-Deaf and Hard of Hearing Services will continue to provide ASL-English interpreting and note-taking during the College closure.
-If students require ASL-English interpreters for tutoring sessions, group work or other, please complete the booking form.
+Deaf and Hard of Hearing Services will continue to provide ASL-English interpreting and computerized note taking for courses offered on-campus as well as through online delivery.
+To book an interpreter, please complete the booking form.

 Students currently eligible for exam accommodations are encouraged to review the webpage for detailed information on how exam accommodations are being delivered for online/alternate delivery of courses.